-A brilliant, Ivy League-educated member of Marty's staff, Doug is a quintessential math geek with mad analytical skills and a big ego surrounding them.
-He's been the proverbial whipping boy in his pod and the butt of many jokes, but his wife has given him some confidence to stand up for himself.
-But now that she is desperate, and unable, to have a baby, Doug is caught between a rock and a crazy place.
+A brilliant, Harvard-educated member of Marty's staff, Doug is a quintessential math geek with mad analytical skills and a big ego surrounding them.
+He's been the proverbial whipping boy in his pod and the butt of many jokes, primarily for his hopelessly inept stabs at a love life.

 A graduate of the National Institute of Dramatic Art in Sydney, Josh Lawson built an impressive career in Australia before moving to the United States.
 His starring roles in a multitude of Australian television programs include SEA PATROL, CHANDON PICTURES, WILFRED, ALL SAINTS, HOME AND AWAY, UNDERBELLY, THE LIBRARIANS and the critically acclaimed, hit comedy improv series THANK GOD YOU'RE HERE.
 He made his directorial debut with his short film AFTER THE CREDITS, which he also wrote.
 The film won Best Comedy at the L.A.
 Shorts Festival and was nominated for an Australian Writers Guild Award.

 Lawson is currently developing a new comedy series, as well as a play for the acclaimed Belvoir Theatre in Sydney.
 Lawson was part of the critically acclaimed improv comedy troupe 160 CHARACTERS, and toured around the world in various festivals with the company.
 He wrote award-winning plays, including SHAKESPEAREALISM, THE 11 O'CLOCK and WORK IN PROGRESS, and also wrote for the multi-award-winning Australian sitcom STUPID, STUPID MAN.